maxwell-bland/deredaction/README.md

 A submodule linking to a highly precise PDF Glyph Positioning, Text Analysis, and Parsing Library, PDF CMap Parsing Library.
 This compiles using just two makefiles.
-To build it, just compile the poppler version by `cd lib/poppler`, then here's the instructions.
+To build it:

 ```
+# on some Ubuntu distributions (18.04), replace libfreetype-dev with libfreetype6-dev
 sudo apt install cmake libfreetype-dev libfontconfig-dev libopenjp2-7-dev
+cd PDF-Text-Analysis/lib/poppler
 mkdir build
 cd build
 cmake ..